 All you need to know for an exciting and rewarding Hackathon.
 Reach out with questions, feedback or for support: info[at]opendata.ch.

-v1.0 (01.06.2023)
+v1.0 (29.08.2023)

-What makes a good Hackathon?
+What are the opportunities of a Hackathon?

 Build, test and improve – fast

-During two days, interdisciplinary teams collaboratively build data-driven prototypes to tackle real-life challenges within a given topic e.g. legal (since 2021), politics (2015), mobility (2012), media (since 2021), energy (since 2019) or farming (since 2020).
+During two days, interdisciplinary teams collaboratively build data-driven prototypes to tackle real-life challenges.
+Thereby, we strengthen (open) data publication and usage as well as open and human-centered innovation for the common good in all kinds of sectors: e.g. GLAM/cultural heritage (since 2015), legal (since 2021), politics (2015), mobility (2012), media (since 2021), energy (since 2019) or farming (since 2020).
+Having organized and co-hosted dozens of Hackathons, we build and foster communities, tools, and skills to empower individuals and organizations.

 Challenges, People, Technology

-For our hackathons to be successful, we consider these elements to be essential:
+For our Hackathons to be successful, we consider these elements to be essential:

 - Challenges, a set of comprehensive descriptions of current issues, of what we want to build, improve or repair.